Storytime

 Welcome to Storytimes!

-The Youth Services staff is happy to present weekly storytimes for kids ages 0-5.
+The Youth Services staff is happy to present weekly storytimes for kids ages 0-3.
 Storytimes are free, fun, and for everyone!
 Our Storytimes are especially designed for each age group, including developmentally and age appropriate books, songs, rhymes, and more.

-The following Storytimes are offered:
+The following Storytime will be offered:

-Storytime is a great way for your child to interact with other young children while building crucial early literacy skills and providing you (the caregiver) with the tools to bring these practices into your home.
+Both are a great way for your child to interact with other young children while building crucial early literacy skills and providing you (the caregiver) with the tools to bring these practices into your home.

 Tips for the best Storytime experience:

-- Talk about Storytime with your child before attending.
+• Talk about Storytime with your child before attending.
 This can help reduce stress and anxiety by preparing them for the basics of storytime.
 Talk about things like the group setting, listening, and paying attention.

-- Arrive on time and attend every week.
+• Arrive on time and attend every week.
 This will ensure you and your child are ready to enjoy Storytime.
 The more you attend, the more comfortable you and your child will become, while the repetition of certain activities will help build your child’s brain.

-- When we say Storytime is for everyone, we mean you, too!
+• When we say Storytime is for everyone, we mean you, too!
 Your child will get the most out of Storytime if you model good behavior, avoid distractions (like cell phones and conversations with other caregivers), and participate along with them.
 Yes, you may feel (and even look silly), but your child is taking their cues from you, so make sure to sing and dance along!

 Remember, our Youth Services staff is always available as a resource to you, so if you have any questions or concerns, or just need a good book recommendation, we are happy to assist.